mui/mui-x/docs/data/date-pickers/custom-components/custom-components.md

 The following slots let you customize how to render the buttons and icons for an arrow switcher component—the component to navigate to the "Previous" and "Next" steps of the picker.

-The demo below uses the `ArrowLeft` and `ArrowRight` icons from `@mui/icons-material` and makes the button and the icon bigger.
+The demo below uses the `ArrowLeft` and `ArrowRight` icons from `@mui/icons-material` and makes the button and the icon bigger:

 {{"demo": "ArrowSwitcherComponent.js", "defaultCodeOpen": false, "disableAd": true}}